callumalpass/obsidian-biblib/README.md

   points to the critical passages in the original, which is great for writing literature reviews or when you need to double-check a quote’s context.

-> [!IMPORTANT]  Obsidian's built-in frontmatter parser currently only supports
+> [!NOTE]  Obsidian's built-in frontmatter parser currently only supports
 > simple key-value pairs and cannot interpret nested structures (like CSL's
 > author or issued fields).
 BibLib generates valid YAML and CSL-JSON, but you
 > might see warnings in Obsidian's metadata panel for these nested fields.